PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-all-drugs.rst

 **************************
-Return All Drugs in PATRIC
+Return All Drugs in BV-BRC
 **************************